Outbound Prospecting: All to Know

 Even more especially if you have an expert in your corner.

-After all, 82% of buyers accept meetings when a salesperson reaches out first.
+After all, 82% of buyers accept meetings when a sales rep reaches out first.

-They are given an ideal customer profile, and then find potential customers that fit the parameters laid out in that profile.
-These leads may be found via social media, conference lists, membership lists, or elsewhere - cold outreach strategies and tools for prospecting leads are varied.
+They are given an ideal customer profile, and then find potential customers that fit the parameters in that profile.
+These leads may be found via social media, conference lists, membership lists, or elsewhere - cold outreach strategies and lead prospecting tools are varied.

 Prospecting efforts, if done correctly, are rewarded with responses agreeing to meetings or demos.
-Arriving at this part of the sales funnel means your prospecting strategies have been successful, and your initial lead, while specific and targeted, did indeed become a potential customer.
+Arriving at this part of the sales funnel means your prospecting strategies have been successful, and your initial lead, while specific and targeted, did indeed convert into a potential customer.

-Outbound prospecting is therefore very different from inbound prospecting.
+Outbound prospecting is, therefore, very different from inbound prospecting.
 In inbound prospecting, the leads have come to you.
-Usually, they filled out a form on your website in which they have provided their information - anything from their email address to information about their company may be considered here.
+Usually, they fill out a form on your website in which they have provided their information - anything from their email address to information about their company may be considered here.

-Your inbound sales team then has to qualify these leads and see if they are worth going after.
+Your inbound sales team must then qualify these leads and see if they are worth going after.
 This may be done via research or an initial call.
-It is often the case that with these types of leads the email is incorrect or non-existent, or one person has filled it out with multiple fake emails, and as such your inbound team has to wade through several low-quality leads to arrive at the true opportunities.
+It is often the case that with these types of leads, the email is incorrect or non-existent, or one person has filled it out with multiple fake emails, and as such, your inbound team has to wade through several low-quality leads to arrive at the true opportunities.

-With the good quality leads, the inbound sales team then takes a different approach than your outbound team.
-These prospects may be added to a nurturing email cadence, perhaps a weekly or monthly newsletter, to continue generating interest passively.
+With good quality leads, the inbound sales team takes a different approach than your outbound team.
+These prospects may be added to a nurturing sales cadence, perhaps a weekly or monthly newsletter, to continue generating interest passively.
 Or they may have filled out a form with more specific details, so your inbound sales team can tailor an email specifically responding to the information they provided.

-Here the chief part of the process is ensuring that your client profile is correct and that your following prospecting strategy and tools are in tip-top shape.
-Both the quality and quantity of the approach you take are what you need to pay attention to here - to get the very best results.
+Here the chief part of the process is ensuring that your customer profile is correct and that your following prospecting strategy and tools are in tip-top shape.
+You need to pay attention to both the quality and quantity of the approach you take here - to get the very best results.

 In inbound prospecting, instead, the important, time-consuming step is the qualification of leads.
 You may receive 50 to 100 interested leads every day, but if you add all of them to the sales funnel without qualifying them, you will muddy the waters and the work for yourself and for your numbers at the end of the quarter.